CPNV-ES/LiveCoding-Pokedash-Game/instructions/functions.md

 - 'Door'
 - 'Tree'

+You can also check a more detailed **[description](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blop/master/instructions/elements.md)**.

 ### Arguments
-* direction: int or specific string
+* direction: int

-    int :   best option is to send the keyCode
+    int :   best option is to send the keyCode of the arrow key

-    string : 'left', 'right', 'up', 'down'

-    > Indicate in which direction you want to get the element
+    > Indicate in which direction you want to get the element.

 * distance : int

-    > The number of case from Pikachu you will target (Only >=0)
+    > The number of case from Pikachu you will target (only >=0).

-### Usage
-    getElement(keyCode, 1);

 ### Examples
 Case: if **0** is the protagonist and the others numbers are elements :